leeyunkang/Generative_AI_Chatbot/README.md

 ### Zero-Shot Prompting:
 - Generating text without task-specific fine-tuning
 ### Chain of Thought Prompting:
-- Providing a sequence of prompts to guide the generation pro
+- Providing a sequence of prompts to guide the generation process iteratively